YangletLiu/Tensor_Layer_Neural_Networks/readme.md

 From the test result, we can find that the TNN does not work as well as the matrix one regarding to the accuracy.However,there is an obvious flaw in both mnn-4 and mnn-8 that the loss line meets a regular climb as it decreaces to a lowest value.What i should mention is that, in reference to the paper(stable TNN...),the two TNNs achieve a stable test accuracy of about 47% as the paper does despite that they do not perform as well as the MNN with a final test accuracy of about 57%.
 ***

-### Experiments conducted on MNIST(2020-09-08)
+### Experiments on MNIST

 ![](https://github.com/hust512/Homomorphic_CP_Tensor_Dcomposition/raw/master/tnn4_mnist_acc_9_8.png)

 ![](https://github.com/hust512/Homomorphic_CP_Tensor_Dcomposition/raw/master/log_scale_acc.png)

-### Experiments conducted on CIFAR-10(2020-09-27)
+### Experiments on CIFAR-10

 ![](https://github.com/hust512/Homomorphic_CP_Tensor_Dcomposition/raw/master/tnn4_cifar_acc.png)

-The results above are gathered from the latest modified TNN-4,which has implemented the similar parameters-initiation method as the 'nn.Linear' does.Besides,the learning rate was reseted as '0.01' instead of '0.1',which has been the key part that contributes to the outstanding performance.
+The results above are from the latest modified TNN-4, which has a similar parameters-initiation method as the 'nn.Linear' does.
+Besides,the learning rate was reset as '0.01' instead of '0.1', which contributes to the better performance.
 ***